Trujillo707/Music-Directory-Shuffler/README.md

 Assumes you give it a proper directory, anything that happens due to a mistake is on the user.

 # Instructions
 Compile my .cpp with the compiler of your choice then run it in a terminal.
-Make sure you paste/type in the path for the desired directory correctly.
 This program was made with C++20 support, however it should compile and run fine on C++17.
 Run this in any terminal of your choice, the location of the executable you compiled doesn't matter at all as well.

 # Here is a picture of my cat.